 They aren’t crazy like in bread but they are there depending on the vegetable.

-In this post, I want to show you some of the veggies that you are safe to eat on the ketogenic diet.
+In this post, I want to show you some of the low carb vegetables that you are safe to eat on the ketogenic diet.

 What Vegetables Can You Eat on Keto?

 An important rule of thumb to keep in mind is that if the vegetable is grown above ground (spinach), then chances are you can eat it on keto.
+Leafy vegetables are typically good as well.
+They are the healthy low carb vegetables that you want.
 Lettuce is an exception in that if you eat too much you can easily knock yourself out of ketosis.

 I guess that’s why it’s pointless eating celery unless you can dip it into something.
 Thankfully on keto, you have the luxury of mixing your celery with either ranch or almond butter.